TABLE OF CONTENTS

 The booming of smartphones offers a wide range of models that meet any kind of customer demand at any price point.
 However, it puts huge pressure on the backend teams to deliver application quality across devices.
 Below are the major challenges that need to be factored in and addressed when planning your mobile testing strategy.

-Considering myriads of variants, testing would require much more than a single, standard framework to ensure the app’s compatibility on most devices.
+Considering such a wide range of variants, testing would require much more than a single, standard framework to ensure the app’s compatibility on most devices.
 Creating a physical hub of popular handsets is one way to overcome this hurdle, but such infrastructure calls for extensive investment and limited scalability.

 This is where a testing solution such as Katalon can be of great help.
 As automated tests can be executed on any available browser, version, or OS, teams can achieve more device coverage and testing efficiency.